web2solutions/T-Rex-Specs/README.md

 	RDBMS: PostgreSQL 9.4
 	data cache: Redis
 	Application language: Perl
+	Framework: Mojolicious

 ## AgileWebsocket

 The AgileWebsocket, also built on top of Mojolicious, is a realtime application that is responsible by the messaging system on T-rex.

+The back-end is a Redis pub-sub.

 This messaging system is used by 3 main tasks: